- What is Housing Selection?

 Housing Selection is the process by which current Champlain College students sign up for the spaces in which they will live for the 2015 - 2016 academic year.

 We believe that the unique residence halls and apartment-style living that Champlain offers holds something of value for all of our traditional students and we hope to have as many returners as possible to campus housing.
-Students that would like to live in Champlain housing and submit their Housing Deposit by the March 15, 2014 deadline will receive a Priority Number and will be eligible to participate in the Housing Selection process during the week of March 31.
+Students that would like to live in Champlain housing and submit their Housing Deposit by the March 16, 2015 deadline will receive a Priority Number and will be eligible to participate in the Housing Selection process March 26, March 30, March 31 and April 2.
 To submit your deposits please click here.
 Students wanting to live on campus will be required to submit a $500 Housing Deposit as well as a $500 tuition deposit.

 Questions or concerns regarding the deposit should be directed to the Enrollment Service Center at 802-860-2777.

-Please note that there will be NO EXCEPTIONS made for late deposits.
-Please visit the office of Student Accounts for any concerns or questions you may have regarding deposit submittal prior to the March 14 deadline.
+Please Note: There will be NO EXCEPTIONS made for late deposits.
+Visit the Enrollment Service Center for any concerns or questions you may have regarding deposit submittal prior to the March 16 deadline.

 Priority numbers are used to create the order in which eligible students (those that have met the March 16 deposit deadline) select available rooms.
 Your Priority Number is determined by the number of Priority Points.
 Priority Points are based on the number of credits earned toward graduation (please note this means completed credits, not credits currently enrolled in).
 The more credits, the better (lower) your Priority Number will be.